Carinodrillia cymatoides

 Carinodrillia cymatoides is an extinct species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae, the turrids and allies.

 J. Gardner was of the opinion that this species was a possible precursor of Compsodrillia eucosmia (W.H.
 Dall, 1889), a Recent species that she thought belonging to Carinodrillia.

 Description

 The length of the shell attains 16 mm, its diameter 5.5 mm.

 Distribution

-This extinct species occurs in Miocene strata of the Alum Bluff Formation, Florida, USA.
+This extinct species occurred in Miocene strata of the Alum Bluff Formation, Florida, United States.